Student Clubs

 We are dedicated to promoting and embracing a love of theatre.
 We play theatre games and engage in other theatre-based activities.
 We are planning to raise money to see a professional theatre piece later in the year.

-• EOSU (Eastern Orthodox Student Union)
+• Eastern Orthodox Student Union (EOSU)

 The Orthodox Student Union (OSU) mission is to provide a welcoming environment for Eastern Orthodox students to support one another and share their rich spiritual heritage with